ajancheta/onnit-rebuild/README.md

 * Open the repository in a preferred text editor such as Atom or Visual Studio Code.

 #### To run the application
+* As the apiKey for the Firebase database is ignored, the user must create their own app on [Firebase](https://firebase.google.com/).
+* Once the app is created, navigate to the account `Project Overview` of the app and scroll down to `Firebase SDK snippet`, and select `Config`
+*  Copy over the script to a file that you must create `./src/app/api-keys.ts`
 * Navigate to your machine's terminal and enter the following commands within the main project directory

 `npm install` This will allow the viewer of this project to have access to the CLI (command line interface) for webpack.